West Sussex Teaching School Hub

 What qualifications do you get if you pass the course?

-If you successfully complete the course, you will be awarded Qualified Teacher Status (QTS).
+You will be awarded Qualified Teacher Status (QTS) if you complete the course.
 This professional qualification is required to teach in state schools in England and Wales.
-Both the QTS and PGCE routes are equally valued by schools who want to employ the absolute best teachers in their schools.
+Both the QTS and PGCE routes are equally valued by schools that want to employ the absolute best teachers in their schools.

-Those trainees on the PGCE route work with the University of Brighton on a PGCE which includes a variety of different assignment types.
+Those trainees on the PGCE route work with the University of Brighton on a PGCE that includes various assignment types.

 How are trainees assessed?

-Assessment is against our spiral curriculum which you will be taught during our Centre-Based Training and through your school-based placement.
+Assessment is against our spiral curriculum, which you will be taught during our Centre-Based Training and through your school-based placement.
 You will gather evidence against this curriculum.
-This might take the form of lesson plans, lesson observations by expert teaching professionals, assessment data for your classes - all of which you collect throughout the course.
+This might take the form of lesson plans, lesson observations by expert teaching professionals, and assessment data for your classes, all of which you collect throughout the course.
 This evidence is collected on our innovative online platform and linked to the curriculum.
+Those on the Assessment Only route will have already collected their evidence.

 Why choose GLF Teaching Training?

-• An established first rate professional training experience with a proven track record of positive outcomes;
+• An established first-rate professional training experience with a long-standing proven track record of positive outcomes. · The opportunity to do a PGCE alongside your ITT programme.

-• 100% retention rate into the ECT years.
+• 100% retention rate into the Early Career Teacher (ECT) year.

-• Excellent employment opportunities within our vast network of schools;
+• Excellent employment opportunities within our vast network of 43 GLF and other partner schools.

-• An evidence based Professional Studies curriculum delivering all aspect of the ITT Core Curriculum closely linked to your practice in school;
+• An evidence-based Professional Studies curriculum delivering all aspects of the ITT Core Curriculum closely linked to your practice in school.

 Trainee 5In both Schools.....